mitrefccace/iam/README.md

   $
   $  # get value of ADMIN_PWD in /root/iam/config/oam/config.properties. add it to pwd.txt
   $  vi pwd.txt  # put ADMIN_PWD on one line here
-  $  echo password1 > pwd.txt  # if using the default password
+  $  echo password1 > pwd.txt  # if using the default OpenAM Admin password
   $  chmod 400 pwd.txt  # change permissions
   $
   $  # run ssoadm to verify it